-- Null Hypothesis: The odds ratio equals 1 (no relationship).
+- Null Hypothesis: The OR equals 1 (no relationship).

-- Alternative Hypothesis: The odds ratio does not equal 1 (relationship exists).
+- Alternative Hypothesis: The OR does not equal 1 (relationship exists).

-Alternatively, you can use the confidence interval for an odds ratio to draw the same conclusions.
+Alternatively, you can use the confidence interval to interpret an odds ratio and draw the same conclusions as using the p-value.
 If your CI excludes 1, your results are significant.
 However, if your CI includes 1, you can’t rule out 1 as a likely value.
 Consequently, your results are not statistically significant.